khilang/khi/reference.md

 arguments, the trailing components become the arguments of that pattern.
 Otherwise, the components form a tuple.

+It is recommended to only use constructor notation to separate shorter values on a single line.
+The last value may span multiple lines.

 **Example (List of stock changes & tuple constructor):**
 ```
 > 2023-Nov-10 : -200 Crates